boondocking

 • Some hotels

-Most of these locations (and a few others) allow overnight camping, boondocking, or others.
-However, some locations such as state parks may have restrictions or rules.
-Always research an area ahead of time to make sure that you are legally allowed to stay there overnight and aren’t overlooking any regulations in the area.
+Most of these locations (and a few others) allow overnight camping, boondocking, or other.
+However, some locations, such as state parks, may have restrictions or rules.
+Always research an area ahead of time to ensure that you are legally allowed to stay there overnight and aren’t overlooking any regulations in the area.

 Can You Boondock In State Parks?

-While there are a few state or national parks that allow boondocking, it is generally restricted to already established campgrounds.
+While a few state or national parks allow boondocking, it is generally restricted to already established campgrounds.
 However, many national parks allow for hike-in camping.
-In order to make the most out of a trip, it’s a great idea to camp just outside of the park boundaries and then go hiking through the park during the day.
+To make the most out of a trip, it’s a great idea to camp just outside of the park boundaries and then go hiking through the park during the day.
 This allows you to see the incredible views of the park while respecting the land and rules that help keep it looking beautiful.

 Best Boondocking Locations